Degree Fulfillment

 General Studies students earn a Bachelor of Arts degree (BA).
 The Bachelor of Arts combines breadth of study in a range of subjects and disciplines, represented by the core requirements, with specialization in a major field of study.
 Whether they major in the sciences, humanities, or social sciences, all undergraduate GS students receive a BA degree.

 To qualify for a bachelor's degree, students are required to complete 124 points with a minimum grade point average of 2.0.
 The 124 points are distributed among three general categories: core requirements, major requirements, and electives.
+Students may not earn points for the same course twice (with the exception of certain fine arts courses and independent study courses).
 GS undergraduates are required to complete a major in order to graduate.
-See Majors and Concentrations for details about individual major programs.
+See Majors, Minors, and Other Programs of Study for details about individual majors, minors, and special programs.

 The Major

-Students eligible to declare a major may do so during designated major declaration periods, typically during October in the fall and March in the spring.
-Certain majors require an application process and approval by the department.
-Information about the application process and relevant deadlines are specified on the major department websites.
+Students eligible to declare a major may do so during designated major declaration periods, typically during October and March.
+(Please note that a small number of programs require an application process and approval.
+For more information, please see the Programs Requiring Additional Approval section below.)

 Students are expected to meet the requirements for the major as outlined at the time the major is declared.
 Students who do not complete the major requirements within five years of declaring may be expected to comply with any new requirements that have been subsequently established.